Observation of Chiral-Mode Domains in a Frustrated XY Model on Optical Triangular Lattices

 After lattice loading, we increased phase modulation signals to shake the optical triangular lattice elliptically (Fig.~\ref{image1}(a)).
-According to the Floquet theory, the effective tunnelings $J$ and $J'$ in the rotating frame obey the zeroth order Bessel function of the first kind (see S.1 and S.2 in Supplementary Material for the details of lattice shaking parameters and experimental sequence~\cite{supp_Lieb}).
-The modulation frequency $\Omega/2\pi=1.2$ kHz was carefully chosen to avoid multi-photon interband excitations (see S.3 in~\cite{supp_Lieb}).
-We also note that the crossed FORTs depths after lattice loading had to be lowered as much as possible so that the evaporation of atoms heated by lattice shaking could work well (see S.4 in~\cite{supp_Lieb}).
+According to the Floquet theory, the effective tunnelings $J$ and $J'$ in the rotating frame obey the zeroth order Bessel function of the first kind (see Supplementary Material for the details of lattice shaking parameters and experimental sequence~\cite{supp_Lieb}).
+The effective tunnelings are $(J,J')/J_{\rm bare}=(-0.35,-0.35)$ for Sp1, and $(-0.35,0.35)$ for Sp2 throughout this letter.
+The modulation frequency $\Omega/2\pi=1.2$ kHz was carefully chosen to avoid multi-photon interband excitations~\cite{Weinberg:2015,supp_Lieb}.
+We also note that the crossed FORTs depths after lattice loading had to be lowered as much as possible so that the evaporation of atoms heated by lattice shaking could work well~\cite{PhysRevLett.119.200402,supp_Lieb}.
 We observed the interference patterns of atoms using in-plane time-of-flight (TOF)~\cite{Bakr:2010}, where the triangular lattice potential was suddenly switched off, whereas the vertical lattice potential was ramped up so that the atomic cloud could expand within the layers.
 Atoms were typically split into 3 layers in the vertical lattice, and more than 60$\%$ of the atoms were populated in a target layer of imaging.
-The in-plane TOF was followed by (i) a sudden ramp-up of all the optical lattices to freeze out atoms, (ii) selection of the target layer by the combination of microwave and B-field gradient, and (iii) fluorescence imaging using the Raman side-band cooling~\cite{RYamamoto:2020}.
+The in-plane TOF was followed by (i) a sudden ramp-up of all the optical lattices to freeze out atoms, (ii) selection of the target layer by the combination of microwave and B-field gradient, and (iii) fluorescence imaging using the Raman sideband cooling~\cite{RYamamoto:2020}.
 Figures~\ref{image1}(c) and (d) show single-shot and averaged images of atom distributions after 5 ms in-plane TOF.
-The six relevant phases in the XY model can be recognized even in the single-shot images~\cite{Struck:2011}.
-In the case of Spiral~1 and Spiral~2, where two-fold chiral degeneracy exists, the symmetry-broken images are observed.
+In the case of Sp1 and Sp2, where two-fold chiral degeneracy exists, the symmetry-broken images are observed~\cite{Struck:2011}.
+We also checked the statistical distribution of the chiral contrast $\chi$, which is defined in Fig.~\ref{image1}(e).
+The histograms appear binary, indicating that symmetry breaking often happens.
+We took the data at a ramp-up time of 200 ms for Sp1 and 300 ms for Sp2 with crossed FORT depth optimized for each frustrated phase~\cite{supp_Lieb}.
 The atom number $n$ per tube in the shaken lattice differed in each phase because the loss rate during lattice shaking depends on the phase modulation amplitudes.
-For example, in Spiral~2, the filling was $n\sim6$.
+For example, in Sp2, the filling was $n\sim6$.
 Since $U/n|J^{( \prime )}|\sim 0.5$, this experiment is conducted in the weak interaction regime, where the system is mapped to the classical XY model~\cite{Eckardt:2010}.